joereynolds/entree/README.md

 ls ~/programs/mort/test/fixtures/*.css | entr mort -vf /_
 ```

-With the above in mind, here are the commands available to run

 ### Syntax

-Syntax for the `~/.enteerc` is very simple. just add the name of your watcher and on the line beneath, the command for entr to run.
+Syntax for the `~/.entreerc` is very simple. just add the name of your watcher and on the line beneath, the command for entr to run.

-Anything else is considered a comment so feel free to heavily annotate your `~/.enteerc`.
+Anything else is considered a comment so feel free to heavily annotate your `~/.entreerc`.

 ### Commands

+With the above `~/.entreerc` in mind, here are the commands available to run:

 **List**

 Lists all watchers in your `~/.entreerc`